stblake/psf/README.md

 Numerous examples are given in searches.py.

-Running this program with efficient correlations uses FFTW (http://www.fftw.org/).
+Running this program with efficient correlations uses [FFTW](http://www.fftw.org/).
 Instructions for installing FFTW using brew is given at https://brewformulas.org/Fftw and instructions for the installation of pyfftw is given at https://github.com/pyFFTW/pyFFTW.

-Alternatively you can use FFTpack (https://docs.scipy.org/doc/scipy/reference/tutorial/fftpack.html) by replacing crosscorrelate_fftw with crosscorrelate_fftpack in max_abs_off_peak().
+Alternatively you can use [FFTpack](https://docs.scipy.org/doc/scipy/reference/tutorial/fftpack.html) by replacing crosscorrelate_fftw with crosscorrelate_fftpack in max_abs_off_peak().

 In the near future I'll test out replacing the C code for fill_array_2d with a numba compiled python equivalent.
 Ideally this should not slow down the program too much, if at all, while making everything significantly simpler.